Replication in Visual Diffusion Models: A Survey and Outlook: Unveiling

 \subsection{Novel Perspectives}

 In addition to these categorizations of unveiling replication, several novel perspectives have emerged that offer unique insights and techniques.
-As shown in Fig. \ref{Fig: unveil} (f), these perspectives \cite{wen2023detecting,wang2023evaluating,georgiev2023journey,ren2024unveiling,li2024shake,taghanaki2024detecting,wang2024property} leverage different aspects of model behavior and training data characteristics to uncover replication in visual diffusion models: \begin{enumerate}[leftmargin=*] \item \textit{Magnitude of noise.} This research \cite{wen2023detecting} presents a method for detecting replication by examining the magnitude of text-conditional noise predictions.
+As shown in Fig. \ref{Fig: unveil} (f), these perspectives \cite{wen2024detecting,wang2023evaluating,georgiev2023journey,ren2024unveiling,li2024shake,taghanaki2024detecting,wang2024property} leverage different aspects of model behavior and training data characteristics to uncover replication in visual diffusion models: \begin{enumerate}[leftmargin=*] \item \textit{Magnitude of noise.} This research \cite{wen2024detecting} presents a method for detecting replication by examining the magnitude of text-conditional noise predictions.
 By analyzing these magnitudes, the study unveils how specific text tokens contribute to replication, allowing users to adjust their prompts.

+\item \textit{Bright ending attention.} The work \cite{chen2025brightending} identifies a novel attention anomaly in diffusion models prone to memorization: memorized image patches exhibit significantly greater attention to the final text token.
+This ``bright ending'' pattern is the first method to detect \textit{localized} memorization regions using only a single inference pass, without requiring access to training data.

+\item \textit{Anisotropic detection.} The study \cite{asthana2026anisotropy} shows that existing norm-based memorization detection metrics only work under isotropic log-probability; integrating anisotropic alignment with the isotropic norm yields a detection metric computable from two forward passes on pure noise, running approximately 5$\times$ faster than prior methods.

 \item \textit{Training data attribution.} The papers \cite{wang2023evaluating,georgiev2023journey} emphasize the role of training data in guiding diffusion models by tracing back generated outputs to their original training data.
 This approach aids in identifying instances where the model excessively relies on specific training samples.
+More recently, influence functions \cite{zheng2025influence}, diffusion attribution scores \cite{wang2025diffusionattribution}, and nonparametric methods \cite{park2025nonparametric} have been proposed to scale data attribution to large diffusion models.

 \item \textit{Cross attention.} This work \cite{ren2024unveiling} investigates the role of cross attention mechanisms in text-to-image diffusion models.
 Examining cross-attention mechanisms helps identify a model’s replication because models tend to focus on certain text-image pairs.